aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 ​			Rule: Data granularity can be <= forecast granularity.

+> Note:  Forecast can import data that isn't aligned with the collection frequency specified in the [CreateDataset](https://docs.aws.amazon.com/forecast/latest/dg/API_CreateDataset.html) operation.
+For example, you can import data for which the collection frequency is hourly and some of the data isn't timestamped at the top of the hour (02:20, 02:45).
+Forecast aggregates the data to match the aligned value.
+>

 4) **Identify columns in your data that you will map to: timestamp, item_id, target_value**.
 The item_id should identify unique time series.
 Typically item_id is a product ID.
 Target_value is often a sales quantity.
 The combination of timestamp, item_id, target_value should describe the historical sales for a particular product.
+[See documentation for more details.](https://docs.aws.amazon.com/forecast/latest/dg/howitworks-datasets-groups.html)

+5) **Check for uniqueness.**  Each column in your Forecast dataset represents either a forecast *dimension* or *feature*.
+Forecast dimensions uniquely identify things you want to forecast, such item, store, or location.
+Features include any parameters in your data that vary across time (except the timestamp which is a dimension), such as 'sales_quantity'.

-5) **Check for uniqueness.**  When you groupby timestamp (at identified time unit from Step 3.3) and item_id, you should see only 1 target_value.
-Maybe you have another dimension such as sales location?
+When you groupby timestamp and forecast dimensions, you should see only 1 'sales_quantity'.
+If you see more than 1, maybe you have another dimension such as sales location?

 Adjust your definition of "timestamp" and "item_id" such that at your chosen aggregation level, per time series, per timestamp, the count of unique "target_value" should only be 1.